 HIST 203 - American History I 3 cr.

 HIST 204 - American History II 3 cr.

 AMST 450 - American Studies Seminar 3 cr.

 AMST 451 - American Studies Thesis 3 cr.

 6 credit hours in American Literature 6 cr.

-The remaining 21 credits in American Studies must be chosen from Areas A, B, and C, with no less than 6 and no more than 12 credit hours in each area.
+The remaining 21 credits in American Studies must be

+chosen from Areas A, B, and C, with no less than 6 and

+no more than 12 credit hours in each area.
+21 cr.

 The Areas are:

-Area A - Courses with AMSA attribute Area B - Courses with AMSB attribute Area C - Courses with AMSC attribute
+Area A - Courses with AMSA attribute

+Area B - Courses with AMSB attribute

+Area C - Courses with AMSC attribute

+Auxiliary (6.000 credits)

+Two semesters in the same foreign language

-Two semesters in the same foreign language These languages include: French, Spanish, German, 21 cr.
+Two semesters in the same foreign language These languages include: French, Spanish, German, 6 cr

-Latin, Russian, Greek, Italian, or Arabic.
+Two semesters in the same foreign language 6 cr.